jonathan-s/django-sockpuppet/docs/reflexes.md

 {% endtabs %}

 {% hint style="success" %}
-When Sockpuppet is rendering your template, a context variable named **stimulus\_reflex** is available to your django view and set to true.
+When Sockpuppet is rendering your template, a context variable named **stimulus\_reflex** is available to your Django view and set to true.

-You can use this flag to create branching logic to control how the template might look different if it's a Reflex vs normal page refresh.
+You can use this flag to create branching logic to control how the template might look different if it's a Reflex versus a normal page refresh.
 {% endhint %}